-Nicholson, W. and Snyder, C., Intermediate Microeconomics and Its Application (the newest edition is 11th), South-Western.
-(The main text that I'm following)
+Nicholson, W. and Snyder, C., Intermediate Microeconomics and Its Application (12th edition), Cengage Learning, 2015

 Course Description:

 This is a 3-credit-hour "theory" course.
 The course covers the "neoclassical" theory of microeconomics.
 Topics include individual choice, game theory, theory of the firm (production & costs), and theory of perfect and imperfect competition.